Third Eye Software and

 in the extreme, it was also largely undocumented.
 People would

-get little or no help from MIPS (or, as various companies bought and sold other companies, DEC, or SGI, or Compaq, or HP) and become
+get little or no help from MIPS (or, as various companies bought and sold other companies, DEC, or SGI, or Compaq, or HP) and then become

 desperate to find someone who understood the damn thing.